-Levison Enterprises' in-house TAB (Tape Automated Bonding) solutions keep your circuits and your costs small.
+Electronic manufacturer Levison Enterprises offers in-house TAB (Tape Automated Bonding) solutions as part of our electronic manufacturing services to keep your circuits and your costs small.
 Almost as soon as the first personal computers arrived, there was a push for them to be smaller.
-In 70 years we've seen computers the size of a room scale down to something you absent-mindedly wear on your wrist.
+In 70 years we’ve seen computers the size of a room scale down to something you absent-mindedly wear on your wrist.

 As recently as the mid-1980s, a cellular phone required so much equipment that it came in its own bag, complete with a transceiver, battery, handset and hang-up cup.
 Now some of us take calls through our watches.

 No, it’s not James Bond.
 It’s actually TAB Bond.

 Tape Automated Bonding, commonly known as TAB, is the process of taking a flexible polymer tape and mounting a printed circuit board to it.
 In a nutshell, TAB is a manufacturing process that has helped technology like computers and phones get smaller and smaller.

 In a TAB process, small bumps or balls of gold or solder are mounted to a board and then to fine conductors embedded in the polymer tape.

 This creates the connection between the board and the package, or to external circuits.
 To connect the bumps/balls with their appropriate leads on the TAB circuit, holes are punched on the tape where the bumps are to be positioned.
 The tape is then joined over the punched holes to meet the bumps on the board.